 Dormer: a framed projection through the sloping plane of a roof.

 Double Graveling: the process of applying two layers or flood coats of bitumen and aggregate to a built-up roof.
 Loose aggregate should be swept from the first application prior to the second coating of bitumen and aggregate.
 Approximately 50% of the second aggregate application will remain adhered to in the bitumen flood coat unless physically removed.

 Double Lock Standing Seam: a standing seam that utilizes a double, overlapping interlock between two seam panels.
 (See Standing Seam.)

 Downspout: a conduit used to carry runoff water from a scupper, conductor head, or gutter of a building to a lower roof level, or to the ground or stormwater runoff system.

 Drain: an outlet or other device used to collect and direct the flow of runoff water from a roof area.

-Drip Edge: a metal flashing, or other overhanging component, with an outward projecting lower edge, intended to control the direction of dripping water and help protect underlying building components.
+Drip Edge: a metal flashing, or other overhanging components, with an outward projecting lower edge, intended to control the direction of dripping water and help protect underlying building components.
 A drip edge also can be used to break the continuity of contact between the roof perimeter and wall components to help prevent capillary action.

 Dynamic Load: any load which is non-static, such as a wind load or a moving live load.

 Eave: a projecting edge of a roof that extends beyond the supporting wall.

-Efflorescence: the formulation of crystalline deposits, generally whitish in color, on the surface of stone, brick, concrete, or other masonry surface when moisture moves through and evaporates on the masonry.
+Efflorescence: the formulation of crystalline deposits, generally whitish in color, on the surface of stone, brick, concrete, or other masonry surfaces when moisture moves through and evaporates on the masonry.
 May also be caused by free alkalies leached from mortar, grout, or adjacent concrete.